psidex/NetflixActivityDownloader/README.md

 # NetflixStats

-A small script that can extract and show you information about your watch history
+A small script to extract and dispay information about your Netflix watch history

 ![example](example.png)